-“What’s In The Box?” is a twist on the classic sensory game in which you ask a child to stick their hand into a container to see if they can determine what object you’ve placed inside.
+“What’s In The Box?” is a twist on the classic sensory game in which you ask a child to stick their hand into a container to see if they can determine what you’ve placed inside.
 The switch here is that the box in this version is magic: kids will never actually know what the actual object is because the magic of the box is that it only allows you to feel — but never actually see — items from other worlds.
 They must only imagine what they are.
+That’s what makes it one of the best activities for kids.

 Kids get stoked playing this game.
 The beauty lies in the mystery of the unknown – and getting creative with the items you place in the box.
 What’s this furry thing?
 What’s this round, smooth object?
 This is soft and sticky … is it cold noodles?
 It’s extraordinarily simple to set up and rarely loses its thrill, which makes it easy to play again and again.
 Hell, it also works well with a group of drunk adults.